ArnaudDarre/pallote/apps/pallote-docs/docs/components/list-item.md

 import TabItem from '@theme/TabItem';

 import { Coffee } from '@phosphor-icons/react'
-import { List, ListItem } from "pallote-react"
+import { List, ListItem } from 'pallote-react'

 import { DocLinks } from './partials/DocLinks'